Akash Mishra: Youth

 Akash was a part of India national under-20 football team, that won the 2019 SAFF U-18 Championship in Bangladesh.
 He played seven matches in the tournament, and scored two goals along the way.
-After the SAFF U-18 Championship, Akash was again called-up for the under-18 team to compete in the 2019 Granatkin Memorial tournament.
+After the SAFF U-18 Championship, Akash was again called up for the under-18 team to compete in the 2019 Granatkin Memorial tournament.
 He scored a goal in the last group stage match of India against Bulgaria on 9 June 2019, which helped India to clinch a 1–1 draw.
 Akash appeared in all three matches for India in the tournament, and registered one goal in his name.

 Senior

 Akash was included in the 35-member list of probables for the India national team's back-to-back friendlies against Oman and the UAE.
 On 25 March 2021, he made his senior international debut in a friendly match against Oman, along with 9 other debutants, which ended in a 1–1 draw.
-He was then called-up for the Indian squad to play their rest of the matches in the 2022 FIFA World Cup qualifiers against Qatar, Bangladesh and Afghanistan respectively.
+He was then called up for the Indian squad to play their rest of the matches in the 2022 FIFA World Cup qualifiers against Qatar, Bangladesh and Afghanistan respectively.
 In March 2022, he was included in the national squad ahead of India's two friendly matches against Bahrain and Belarus.
+On March 31, 2026, he scored his first international goal in a 2–1 win against Hongkong in AFC Asian Cup Qualifications.